-S. D. Smith is the author of The Green Ember Series, a million-selling adventure saga featuring heroic #RabbitsWithSwords.
+S. D. Smith is the author of The Green Ember Series, a million+ selling adventure saga featuring heroic #RabbitsWithSwords.
 The Green Ember spent time as the number one bestselling audiobook in the world on Audible.
-His newest novel, co-authored with his sixteen-year-old son, is a thrilling fantasy called Jack Zulu and the Waylander’s Key.
+He is also the author of the madcap Mooses with Bazookas: And Other Stories Children Should Never Read as well as a fantasy adventure novel co-authored with his son, Jack Zulu and the Waylander’s Key.
 Smith’s stories are captivating readers across the globe who are hungry for “new stories with an old soul.”

 Smith is a founder and owner of Story Warren, a publishing, events, and IP development house based in rural West Virginia.
 Story Warren exists to serve families as “allies in imagination.”